ssastrukovs/boardgame_vk_bot/README.md

   -hp HELLO_PROMPTS, --hello-prompts HELLO_PROMPTS                  .csv file with hello prompts path, "db/hellos.csv" by default
   -bgp BOARD_GAME_PROMPTS, --board-game-prompts BOARD_GAME_PROMPTS  .csv file with board games list path, "db/games.csv" by default
   -lang {en,ru}, --language {en,ru}                                 Language of choice.
-Currently 'ru' and 'en' are supported
+Currently 'ru' and 'en' are supported -ks KEY_STUB, --key-stub KEY_STUB                                 Stub API key, for your admin account.
+Needed for polls posting.
+Go to https://vkhost.github.io/ to get it
+  -pdb POLL_DATABASE, --poll-database POLL_DATABASE                 2d matrix for a poll, db/poll.csv by default.
+First entry is a name, second entry is list of rows, separated by spaces.
+NOTE!
+Only one row (poll) is supported for now
 ```

 If creating custom .csv databases, please keep them similar to provided ones
+### Polls
+To enable polls functionality, you need to be an administrator of bot's community and a key from https://vkhost.github.io/, bound to your personal account.
+Supply that key as -ks, and every Friday morning you'll have a board game query in your VK chat!

 ### Pipeline
 Bot wil run until it's interrupted or closed